TokamakUI/Tokamak/README.md

-* **Off-screen rendering for unit-tests**: no need to maintain slow and flaky UI tests that render everything on a simulator screen and simulate actual touch events.
-All of UI logic written with Tokamak can be tested off-screen with tests completing in a fraction of a second.
-If your UI logic doesn't require any code specific to `UIKit` (and Tokamak provides helpers to achieve that) you can even run your UI-related unit-tests on Linux!
+* **Off-screen rendering for unit-tests**: no need to maintain slow and flaky UI tests that render everything on a simulator screen and simulate actual touch events to just test UI logic.
+Components written with Tokamak can be tested off-screen with tests completing in a fraction of a second.
+If your UI doesn't require any code specific to `UIKit` (and Tokamak provides helpers to achieve that) you can even run your UI-related unit-tests on Linux!

 * **Platform-independent core**: our main goal is to eventually support as many platforms as possible.
 Starting with iOS and UIKit, we plan to add renderers for macOS/AppKit, WebAssembly/DOM and native Android in future versions.
 As the core API is cross-platform, UI components written with Tokamak won't need to change to become available on newly added platforms unless you need UI logic specific to a device or OS.
+And if they do, you can still cleanly separate platform-specific components thanks to easy composition.

 * **Architecture proven to work**: React has been available for years and gained a lot of traction and is still growing.
-We've seen so many apps successfully rebuilt with it and heard positive feedback on React itself, but a lot of complaints about overreliance on JavaScript.
+We've seen so many apps successfully rebuilt with it and heard positive feedback on React itself, but we also see a lot of complaints about its overreliance on JavaScript.
 Tokamak makes architecture of React with its established patterns available to you in Swift.

 _**Important:**_ Tokamak is relatively stable at this point, as in not having any blocking or critical bugs that the maintainers are aware of.
 The core API of `Component` and `Hooks` types is frozen, and there's a plenty of [standard components](#standard-components) to start building useful apps.
-If in the future there's a breaking change that's absolutely needed, deprecating old APIs without breakage and introducing a replacement gradually is the top priority.
+If in the future there's a breaking change that's absolutely needed, deprecating old APIs in a source-compatible way and introducing a replacement gradually is the top priority.
 Nevertheless, its important to note this can't always be achieved.

 ## Table of contents